 The creek right of way parcel was originally owned by the City and was later transferred to the Redevelopment Agency for a nominal value during the reconstruction of the former Coliseum Gardens Housing Project into the Lion Creek Crossing Housing Development master plan.
-It has no current market value.
+The former Redevelopment Agency acquired the land to enable the relocation of an existing City park.
+The new park area encompasses the original culverted Leona Creek and a secondary newly restored Leona Creek.
+The property was originally transferred by the City to the former Redevelopment Agency on April 13, 2004, and has no current market value.